rackerlabs/technical-blog/_posts/2015-04-24-ansible-and-docker.markdown

  * Ansible's [extensive module library](http://docs.ansible.com/modules_by_category.html) can help you simplify common administrative tasks.
  * You can use roles published on [Ansible Galaxy](https://galaxy.ansible.com/) to benefit from expertise from the community.

-To do so, all that you need to do is write a Dockerfile that's based on one of [the official base images](https://github.com/ansible/ansible-docker-base) that ship with Ansible pre-installed, and execute `ansible-playbook` in a `RUN` step:
+To do so, all that you need to do is write a Dockerfile that's based on one of [the official base images](https://github.com/ansible/ansible-docker-base) that ship with Ansible pre-installed, and execute `ansible-playbook` with a `RUN` step:

 ```
 FROM ansible/ubuntu14.04-ansible:stable